 We can often price from drawings or for simple structures such as bridges we can quote over the phone.
 For more complex surveys a site visit is usually preferable.

-The overall 3D pointcloud can be viewed in free software or can be input into various software formats to produce further deliverables such as 3D models, topographical drawings, sections etc. An example of an overall pointcloud is shown below.
+The overall 3D point cloud data can be viewed in free software or can be input into various software formats to produce further deliverables such as 3D models, topographical drawings, sections etc. An example of an overall pointcloud is shown below.

 The production of the 3D model is still a manual process and we have developed an expertise in this area especially with producing 3D models in Revit.
 This software is/was primarily a design tool for new build applications and it requires specialist applications to produce as-built 3D models of which the existing elements (walls, floors beams etc) are never quite square, straight or flat.

 Topographical surveys are one of the traditional survey types and are often carried out with just an EDM instrument.
 Control points are installed at various locations around/in the area to be surveyed and are often orientated to OS coordinates.
-As the OS no longer maintain their ?? the orientation to OS is normally carried out using RTK GPS.
+As the OS no longer maintain their benchmarks.
+The orientation to OS is normally carried out using RTK GPS.

 Topographical surveys pick up all of the features including building outlines, drains, kerbs, manholes levels etc and we always confirm with our clients the features that they need as often we just get a request for a “topo survey”.